Joint Strategic Needs Assessment

 Age Well

 People are living longer, but they are not living longer in good health.
-This means that people are living longer with health problems, and a lower quality of life.
+Whilst life expectancy is high, residents spend around a fifth of their lives in poor health.

-There are 21,800 people living in Kensington and Chelsea aged 65 or over, which is expected to increase by almost 40 per cent in the next 20 years.
-25 per cent identify themselves as being from a Black, Asian, or other minority ethnic background.
+There are 22,300 people living in Kensington and Chelsea aged 65 or over, which is expected to increase in the next 20 years.
+36% identify themselves as being from a Black, Asian, or other minority ethnic background.

 "The community around me is very special to me.
 As an old lady living alone, when my local support services check in on me and take time to listen, I get the feeling that 'somebody cares for me', and that is very special."